oprogramador/json-schema-faker-cli/README.md

 `generate-json schema.json`

 ### skipping a param
 You can pass `none` to skip any of the optional params.
-It's useful when you need to pass a following param when skipping some of previous params at the same time.
+It's useful when you need to pass a following param when skipping some of the previous params at the same time.